-The AHRC NWCDTP provides funding opportunities students to undertake doctoral research and training.
+The AHRC NWCDTP provides funding for postgraduate researchers to undertake doctoral research and training.
 We have 15 discipline Pathways broadly organised as Histories, Cultures & Heritage; Creative and Performing Arts; Languages and Literatures.
 You can read about our Pathways, and see what kind of doctoral work has been funded in each one, on their dedicated pages.

 How to apply

 Doctoral Studentships (+2/+3)